JanusGraph/janusgraph/janusgraph-codepipelines-ci/README.md

 of your choice (`json`, `text`, and `table` are available).
 4. Create an IAM policy for CodeBuild and associate it to a new service role as described [here](http://docs.aws.amazon.com/codebuild/latest/userguide/setting-up.html#setting-up-service-role).
-Select the __Amazon EC2__ role type as CodeBuild is not yet available on this page.
-Edit the new role's trust relationship and replace it with the text in step 16 of the CodeBuild user guide.
+Select the __AWS CodeBuild__ role type.
+The documentation linked here says the CodeBuild service role type is not available, but it actually is.
 5. Create an IAM policy for CodePipelines and associate it to a new service role as described [here](http://docs.aws.amazon.com/codepipeline/latest/userguide/iam-identity-based-access-control.html#view-default-service-role-policy).
 Select the __Amazon EC2__ role type as CodePipeline is not yet available on this page.
 Edit the new role's trust